 Responses to the consultation from organisations, elected representatives and individuals that did not request confidentiality have been published.

-The Government has deposited a proposed set of changes to the High Speed Rail (London - West Midlands) Bill in Parliament, in the form of ‘Supplementary Environmental Statement (SES) 3 and Additional Provision (AP) 4.
+The government has deposited a proposed set of changes to the High Speed Rail (London to West Midlands) Bill in Parliament, in the form of ‘Supplementary Environmental Statement (SES) 3 and Additional Provision (AP) 4.

-The changes reflect amendments and design changes that have arisen through the High Speed Rail (London – West Midlands) Select Committee process, the Promoter’s discussions with landowners, occupiers and stakeholders, refinements to the design and updated environmental information.
+The changes reflect amendments and design changes that have arisen through the High Speed Rail (London to West Midlands) Select Committee process, the Promoter’s discussions with landowners, occupiers and stakeholders, refinements to the design and updated environmental information.
 This is normal for a Bill of this nature on its journey through Parliament.